 The definition of a sleeping medication can be either prescription or over-the-counter medication that acts like a hypnotic sedative that relaxes, promotes, and can extend sleep.

 The truth of the matter is that 48% of Americans have occasional insomnia.

 Around 22% have nightly or many nights a week of little to no sleep.

 However, did you know sleep meds as a whole were intended as a short-term solution?

 What Happened to Short-Term?

-Their bodies don’t even know how to fall asleep nor stay asleep without meds on board.
+Their bodies don’t even know how to fall asleep or stay asleep without meds on board.

-Did you know that sleep meds were originally only to be used 7-10 days?
+Did you know that sleep meds were originally only to be used for 7-10 days?

-According to the National Foundation for Sleep, “the goal being to take a sleep aid for the shortest duration that still provides you with the proper sleep benefits.”
+According to the National Foundation for Sleep, “the goal is to take a sleep aid for the shortest duration that still provides you with the proper sleep benefits.”